octokit/plugin-rest-endpoint-methods.js/docs/codespaces/listDevcontainersInRepositoryForAuthenticatedUser.md

 Lists the devcontainer.json files associated with a specified repository and the authenticated user.
 These files specify launchpoint configurations for codespaces created within the repository.

-You must authenticate using an access token with the `codespace` scope to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `codespace` scope to use this endpoint.

-GitHub Apps must have read access to the `codespaces_metadata` repository permission to use this endpoint.

 ```js
 octokit.rest.codespaces.listDevcontainersInRepositoryForAuthenticatedUser({